 Reading for pleasure is a central part of the culture of Plashet School.
 We have two libraries which stock a range of fiction and non-fiction titles to cater for a wide range of interests and abilities.

-As a result of Covid-19, our library service has undergone some changes.
-Students can access the catalogue of the North Library (Years 7 and 8) and the South Library (Years 9, 10 and 11) online.
-The Librarians will then deliver any items to a student’s tutor base.
+Students can access the catalogue of the North Library (Years 7 and 8) and the South Library (Years 9, 10 and 11) online or visit the relevant library to access all our resources.

 Throughout the school year the libraries hold a series of events which help to develop our students’ love of books.
 We host special celebrations for World Book Day and National Poetry Day, organise book-themed competitions, arrange author visits and book sales and shadow the judging process for the Carnegie Medal.
 All Year 7 and 8 classes have a timetabled library lesson as part of the English curriculum.